Unisante/ePOCTplus_mainData/readme.md

    # give rights to herokuish
    chown -R 32767:32767 /var/lib/dokku/data/storage/medal-data
    dokku storage:mount medal-data /var/lib/dokku/data/storage/medal-data:/app/storage
+   # set the scale of the application
+   dokku ps:scale medal-data web=1 worker=1
    ```
 2. **[t_local]**: On the local workstation, clone the source code of the medal-data server from the bitbucket repository by running the command `git clone https://informatique_unisante@bitbucket.org/wavemind_swiss/liwi-main-data.git` and navigate to the project folder `cd liwi-main-data`.
 3. **[t_local]**: copy the `dokku.env.example` file in this folder and fill out the values depending on your desired configuration.
 Then copy the file contents to your clipboard.